mirjalal/RatesAndConversions/README.md

 project.
 To build release artifact:
 1. Select `Generate Signed Bundle/Apk` option from `Build` menu in your IDE.
-2. Pick the `rates_conversions_kystr.jks` file as key store fil from project root path.
+2. Pick the `rates_conversions_kystr.jks` file as key store file from project root path.
 3. Enter `threecowsatthesea` text for all password fields.
 4. Enter `rates_conversions` as key store alias and hit next.